silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/06_SearchFilters.md

 # SearchFilter Modifiers

 The `filter` and `exclude` operations specify exact matches by default.
-However, there are a number of suffixes that you can put on field names to change this behavior.
+However, when filtering `DataList`s, there are a number of suffixes that you can put on field names to change this behavior.
 These are represented as `SearchFilter` subclasses and include.

  * [StartsWithFilter](api:SilverStripe\ORM\Filters\StartsWithFilter)